joshuaUdo/Projects/README.md

 These are Ardunio based programs
-Each functioning based of their title names
+Each functioning based off their title
-Also watch your wiring. have a good one.
+Also watch your wiring.
+Have a good one.